“We care for one another in mutual love”

 This ministry provides Easter and Thanksgiving meals to Care client-families, and families from our church and community who are in need.

-This ministry supplies grocery store gift cards and Christmas gifts for children whose families are in relationship with care or hope ministry throughout the year.
+This ministry partners with the Serve Team and HUMC members to provide gifts for children whose families are in relationship with Care and Hope Ministry throughout the year.

 Caregivers provide care, encouragement, emotional and spiritual support to people facing a crisis or going through difficult times.